Endroyi: Demographics

 As of 2011 Census of India, Endroyi had a population of 2,703.
 The total population constitutes 1,358 males and 1,345 females —a sex ratio of 990 females per 1000 males.
 263 children are in the age group of 0–6 years, with child sex ratio of 1071 girls per 1000 boys.
 The average literacy rate stands at 62.50% with 1,525 literates.

 Government and politics

 Endroyi Gram Panchayat is the local self-government of the village.
-There are wards, each represented by an elected ward member.
-A sarpanch is elected by the ward members.
+The village is divided into wards, each of which is represented by an elected ward member.
+The members in turn elected a sarpanch.
 The village is administered by the Amaravathi Mandal Parishad at the intermediate level of panchayat raj institutions.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 3 schools.
 These schools include 2 MPP and one private school.